 At this point, STOP trying to guess your SIM PIN, because the PUK code is different and if you fail 10 attempts, your SIM card is locked forever and you'll need to purchase a new one.

 How to get your PUK Code and unlock SIM card on iPhone

 Contact your carrier.
-Usually this can be done by calling 611 from your mobile phone, but you'll be unable to make calls if you are locked out of your SIM card.
+Usually, this can be done by calling 611 from your mobile phone, but you'll be unable to make calls if you are locked out of your SIM card.
 In this case, you'll want to use another device for calling them.
-You can also try a live chat with customer support via your carrier's website or take it into a carrier store.
+You can also try a live chat with customer support via your carrier's website or take it to a carrier store.

 Personally, I called my carrier (T-Mobile) through Skype, because it was the only alternative I had (I only have one phone).
 Make sure you have something like Skype that can make outbound calls, or use someone else's phone.